raae/JavaScript30/readme.md

 Below you can see my progression along with some notes.

 * [01 - JavaScript Drum Kit](01 - JavaScript Drum Kit)
-  * Changed backround image
+  * Changed background image
   * Added mouse interaction
 *  [02 - JS and CSS Clock](02 - JS and CSS Clock)
-  * Made more resuable code
+  * Made more reusable code
   * Orange background of course
   * Flatter design
   * More accurate minutes and hour hand